AgentPayEscrow/agent-escrow-contract/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to conduct@agentescrow.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to **conduct@agentpay.io**.
+All complaints will be reviewed and investigated.

 ## Attribution